DICL/listdb/README.md

 Hello World!

-A light-weight version of the original brdb implementation.
+A lightweight version of the original brdb implementation.